 Be A Woman Who Stands Out & Holds Fast

 To be a woman who follows this example we must start where Hezekiah started which was trusting God.
 Then we must hold fast to Him.

-After that, we need to obey His instructions.
+After that, we need to obey His instructions — which is really the next logical step if your gaze and heart are locked on God.
 Let’s look at what that means for us today.

 Holding Fast Means Trusting the God of Israel